AndreeBrenn/taocrowd-exam/README.md

 Sorry for I didn't use the environment that provided, I try to use it but most of the dependencies are deprecated so I use Vite React

 for CSS I use TailwindCSS and I for fetch I use axios other libraries.

+for image most of the images not working anymore so I add onError that it loads the image in the public folder instead.